 \item The diagonally non-recursive principle and the stable ascending/descending chain principle do not Weihrauch reduce to the weak Rival--Sands theorem, but the infinite pigeonhole principle and the cohesiveness principle do (Theorem~\ref{thm-wRSgWeiLoc}).
 The weak Rival--Sands theorem may therefore be thought of as a weaker formalization of Ramsey's theorem for pairs. \end{itemize}

 We make a few final remarks concerning the Rival--Sands theorem.
-First, Rival and Sands's proof proves their theorem as stated above for graphs of all infinite cardinalities.
+First, Rival and Sands prove their theorem as stated above for graphs of all infinite cardinalities.
 However, their proof produces a countable $H$ regardless of the cardinality of $G$.
 Gavalec and Vojt\'{a}\v{s}~\cite{GavalecVojtas} examine possible generalizations of the Rival--Sands theorem to uncountable graphs $G$, where $|H| = |G|$ is also required in the conclusion.

 Second, Rival and Sands observe that by restricting the class of graphs under consideration, it is possible to improve the conclusion of their theorem and obtain statements of the following form.
-Every infinite graph $G$ in a certain class contains an infinite subset $H$ such that every vertex of $G$ is adjacent to none, or infinitely many, vertices of $H$.
+Every infinite graph $G$ from a certain class contains an infinite subset $H$ such that every vertex of $G$ is adjacent to none, or infinitely many, vertices of $H$.
 The class they consider is the class of comparability graphs of partial orders of finite width, and the theorem they obtain is the following.

 \begin{Theorem}[Rival and Sands~\cite{RivalSands}] Every infinite partially ordered set $P$ of finite width contains an infinite chain $C$ such that every element of $P$ is comparable with none, or infinitely many, of the elements of $C$. \end{Theorem}